MakotoE/scratch/ARCHITECTURE.md

 ## `Global`

-Contains the global state, such as variables, broadcast channel, and keyboard inputs.
+Contains the global state, which are: variables, broadcast channel, and mouse + keyboard inputs.

 ### `Broadcaster`